We all wish our dogs could live forever, don’t we? Sadly, that’s not a realistic wish.

 The conventional practice is to vaccinate puppies every two weeks or so until 16 weeks old.

 Younger puppies get maternal antibodies from their mother’s milk.
-The antibodies protect them from disease until they wear off.
+Antibodies protect them from disease until they wear off after a few weeks.
 But those antibodies will also block the vaccine.

 Based on his research, Dr Schultz recommends giving …